Autonomous sales agent checklist: 27 features that actually matter (not just AI widgets)

 10) Rate limits and throttling (per user, per workspace, per domain)

-This is not only “nice to have.”
+This is not a "nice to have."
 It prevents:

 11) Policy constraints and "allowed actions" lists